OmniBazaar/DEX/DEX_DEVELOPMENT_PLAN.md

 ## Executive Summary

 This document outlines the development strategy for the **OmniBazaar Unified Validator Network** with integrated **Decentralized Exchange (DEX)** functionality.
-Our innovative architecture combines **Proof of Participation validators** with **IPFS storage** and **early on-chain settlement** to create a truly decentralized trading platform with modest resource requirements.
+Our innovative architecture combines **Proof of Participation validators** with **IPFS storage** and **Hybrid L2.5 settlement** to create a truly decentralized trading platform with modest resource requirements.

+**UPDATED (2025-07-23)**: Now integrates with OmniBazaar's Hybrid L2.5 Architecture where OmniCoin is deployed ON COTI V2 with dual consensus (COTI for transactions, Proof of Participation for business logic).

-**Core Innovation**: **Unified Validator Architecture** that processes blockchain transactions, DEX operations, IPFS storage, and chat communications on affordable hardware while maintaining true decentralization.
+**Core Innovation**: **Unified Validator Architecture** that processes DEX business logic, IPFS storage, and chat communications while OmniCoin token operations leverage COTI V2's high-performance blockchain with MPC privacy.

 ---